PedroLuisBernardos/Tearlaments-Guide/reddit.md

 >2 Level 4 monsters.
 Once per turn, during the Standby Phase: You can attach the top card of your opponent's Deck to this card as material.
 (Quick Effect): You can detach up to 3 different types of materials from this card, then apply the following effect(s) depending on what was detached. ● Monster: Banish this card until the End Phase. ● Spell: Draw 1 card. ● Trap: Place 1 face-up card your opponent controls on the top of the Deck.
 You can only use this effect of "Time Thief Redoer" once per turn.

 Your best Rank 4 monster that will trigger Shreiren fusion (because it sends as an effect).
-You can steal important combo pieces from your opponent's deck, and can trigger Sheiren during your opponent's turn.
+You can steal important combo pieces from your opponent's deck, and can trigger Scheiren during your opponent's turn.

 **Don't steal your opponent's cards.
 Always check before pickup up your cards.**